xvenc/bp-theses/README.md

 ```
 sudo systemctl stop suricata.service
 ```

+Then in config file `suricata.yaml` on line 19 you need to change the range of IP adresses you want to capture on.
+Default is 192.168.1.0/24.

 And then launch suricata from terminal using command (with the name of the interface you want to caputre on):
 ```
 sudo suricata -c xkorva03_thesis/suricata.yaml -i <interface name>